 In 2015, in an attempt to curb the growth of coal production and usage, the Chinese national government tried to clamp down on new-build coal.
 However, it continued to allow provincial governments the freedom to permit new coal plants.
 This resulted in local authorities permitting up to five times more coal plants.

 China’s economy grew 6% in the third quarter of 2019 compared with a year earlier, its slowest pace in 30 years.
 The Financial Times argues that this revived push for coal is driven by two main economic factors, namely that Chinese energy companies are desperate to gain market share and local governments still view coal plants as a source of jobs and investment, especially in regions like Shanxi, which relies on the fuel for half of its jobs and 80% of its energy.

 The nation commands half of the world’s coal-power capacity, with some plants only operating half of the time, creating the opportunity for their use to grow quickly.
 It is vital that both the long-term economic and environmental impacts of this coal rush be considered further.

 According to the Global Energy Monitor’s report, the way to do this lies with the Chinese government.
 It argues that existing policies discouraging coal plant building should be strengthened, such as reducing guaranteed operating hours and rates of return for new coal plants, and incentivising low-carbon power over coal.

-However, the government is adamant that coal is part of its long-term vision.
+However, China is adamant that coal is part of its long-term vision, explicitly defying the Paris Agreement.
 “We continue to work hard to advance the fight against climate change, but we are indeed facing multiple challenges such as developing the economy, improving people’s livelihoods, eliminating poverty and controlling pollution,” said Zhao Yingmin, China’s Vice Minister of Ecology and Environment at a recent briefing.